Liberal Arts And Science - General Studies

 An applicant for General Studies should contact a college admissions counselor.
 After notification of acceptance and receipt of placement test scores, the applicant is required to contact the General Studies department for course advisement.

 Students matriculated in the General Studies program must complete a minimum of 30 credit hours in SUNY General Education courses.
-SUNY requires that students earning an AA or AS degree complete core courses in seven (7) of the ten (10) knowledge areas.
+SUNY requires that students earning an AA or AS degree complete core courses in 7 of the 10 knowledge areas.
 The 30 core credits required in the General Studies degree must meet this requirement.
 A minimum of 60 degree credit hours is required to graduate.
 After SUNY General Education requirements are met, courses may be taken in any college degree course for which the General Studies student qualifies for registration under guidelines established by college academic units or department.

 College Success Skills (GS 111) should be taken in the first semester and Integrative Capstone (GS 299) should be taken in the last semester of coursework.